Is health insurance worth it? Here’s the math.

 3 MINUTE READ

-It’s the cost of health care that drives premiums.
+Health care costs drives premiums.
 Here’s what you’d pay without insurance.

 Health insurance is expensive, and we’ve all asked ourselves, “Is it really worth what I am paying?”
-This can be a nagging question if you happen to be young or in generally good health and not need much more than an annual check-up and flu shot.
+This can be a nagging question for the young, or those who are in generally good health, and may not feel they need much more than an annual check-up and flu shot.

-The simple answer is “yes” — unless you are financially able to pay health care bills of tens or hundreds of thousands of dollars should your health take an unexpected turn for the worse.
-Even a quick, unexpected visit to an urgent care facility can quickly add up to more than $1000.
+But the simple answer to the question is “yes”—unless you are financially able to pay health care bills of tens or hundreds of thousands of dollars should your health take an unexpected turn for the worse.
+Even a quick, unplanned visit to an urgent care facility can quickly add up to more than $1,000.

 Millions of perfectly healthy people spend more time worrying about the health of their household budgets than budgeting for their health.
-But, we break bones.
-We become ill.
-We require surgery.
-And if the conditions are serious, serious medical bills can arise, and some could easily wipe out a family’s savings.
+But medical issues happen.
+No one expects to have an accident or to get diagnosed with a serious illness.
+If the conditions are serious, serious medical bills can arise, and some could easily wipe out an individual’s or family’s savings.

-When John is billed for that ER, he could expect to see a charge for $5,3531 That’s the average charge for an ER visit at a New Jersey hospital, and doesn’t even include the charges for care John receives from ER physicians.
+When John is billed for that ER visit, he could expect to see a charge for $1900—that’s the average for an ER visit at a New Jersey hospital.
+That doesn’t include what the ER doctor will charge John for any tests, like an X-ray or bloodwork that will be performed.

-If John is admitted to the hospital for his injury, the charge for that admission is $16,561 per day.
-Time spent in the hospital varies based on the patient, but an entire in-patient hospital stay in New Jersey averages $72,609 in charges.
+If John is admitted to the hospital, his costs increase considerably.
+Time spent in the hospital varies based on the patient, but the average in-patient hospital stay in New Jersey racks up $75,380 in charges.

 Insurance — The Right Medicine

-Prescription medications vary dramatically in price, depending on whether they’re offered by a specific pharmaceutical company (“brand name”), are a “generic” version (same active ingredients of a brand name drug) or are a “specialty” drug (created to treat specific or chronic conditions).
+Prescription medications vary dramatically in price, depending on whether they’re offered by a specific pharmaceutical company (“brand name”), are a “generic” version (same active ingredients of a brand name drug) or are a “specialty” drug for which few treatment options are available.

 Value Defined: Peace of Mind, Health and Wellness

-With an insurance card in their wallet, consumers can be confident knowing that they are protected from catastrophic costs of being sick.
-But, just as important is knowing what the coverage buys in order to stay well.
-Coverage starts with “Essential benefits” (which come with every Affordable Care Act –“Obamacare” – policy), and they include ten elements:
+An insurance card in your wallet means you are protected from the possibly catastrophic financial costs of being sick.
+But just as important is knowing what the coverage can do to help you stay well.
+Health plans start with “essential benefits” (which come with every Affordable Care Act –“Obamacare” – policy), and they include ten elements:

 - Emergency services